Alaska Airlines Visa® Business card Review

-The Alaska Airlines Visa® Business credit card is one of those niche market cards that you either absolutely must have in your wallet or you have no need applying for.
+The CardName is one of those niche market cards that you either absolutely need to have in your wallet or you have no need applying for.
 It all depends on your travel habits.

 Despite containing “Alaska” in the name, Alaska Airlines flies more than just to/from Alaska, and more than just routes within the Pacific Northwest for that matter.
 In fact, Alaska Airlines offers 1,200 daily flights to 115+ destinations across the U.S., Canada, Mexico, and Costa Rica.
 However, most Alaska Airlines nonstop flights are to/from the West Coast.